 Exceptions 4 and 5 are existing state amendments adopted because R-4 occupancy group was not adopted in WA.
 If R-4 is adopted, there is no longer need for exceptions 4 and 5.
 The IBC TAG recommended deletion of these exceptions.

 WAC 51-50-0504 Section 504—Building height and number of stories.

 Table 504.4 Allowable number of stories above grade plane (Not affected, R-4 is currently in the table)

 WAC 51-50-0706 Section 706—Fire walls.

-706.4 Fire-resistance rating.
-Fire walls shall have a fire-resistance rating of not less than that required by Table 706.4.

-Table 706.4

-Fire Wall Fire-resistance Ratings